Absolute darkness over Vienna: Total blood moon on September 7th!

 - Austritt aus dem Halbschatten: 22:55 Uhr (unbeobachtbar)

-For interested parties in Austria, the next partial lunar eclipse can be observed on August 28, 2026, while the next total total lunar eclipse, which will be fully visible from Vienna, takes place on December 31, 2028.
+For those interested in Austria, the next partial lunar eclipse can be observed on August 28, 2026, while the next total lunar eclipse, which will be completely visible from Vienna, will take place on December 31, 2028.

 A year full of astronomical highlights

-The outstanding events include the highlight of the Meteor Showers of the Quadrantids in early January, several conjunctions between the moon and planets and two total lunar eclipses in 2025, the second of which will take place on March 14.
-Astronomy lovers can also look forward to the partial solar eclipse on September 21.
+Prominent events include the peak of the Quadrantids meteor shower in early January, multiple moon-planet conjunctions, and two total lunar eclipses in 2025, the second of which will occur on March 14.
+Astronomy lovers can also look forward to the partial solar eclipse on September 21st.

-With these exciting astronomical events, 2025 offers numerous opportunities to immerse themselves in the miracles of the universe and observe the celestial bodies.
-The total lunar eclipse on September 7 will be a special highlight.
+With these exciting astronomical events, 2025 offers numerous opportunities to immerse yourself in the wonders of the universe and observe the celestial bodies.
+The total lunar eclipse on September 7th will be a special highlight.